Experiencing the Nature and Culture of Okinawa Island

 There is also a virtual aquarium where life-size images of whale sharks and deep-sea fish are projected onto large screens, looming over visitors for a powerful experience.
 The fusion between the virtual and the real makes for an even more authentic ocean experience that will surprise and impress adults and children alike.

 Those hoping to experience one of Okinawa’s traditional cultures should head to Yomitan Village in the central part of the island.
 Known for its thriving ceramics industry, the Yachimun no Sato area in Yomitan is a must-visit.
 Yomitan was previously used by the US military as a place to dispose of unexploded bombs, and after taking the village back, the village mayor at the time vowed to “transform the smoke from the disposal of unexploded bombs into smoke that is a symbol of a flourishing culture.”
-He thus took to bringing together all the potters in the village, while also inviting Jiro Kinjo, the authority on Okinawan ceramics, from the Tsuboya district in Naha, which led to the creation of Yachimun no Sato.
+He thus took to bringing together all the potters in the village, while also inviting Jiro Kinjo, who later became a living national treasure, from the Tsuboya district in Naha, which led to the creation of Yachimun no Sato.
 Today, there are a total of 19 workshops in Yomitan around a so-called climbing kiln, and visitors to the area can view the work of various ceramic artists, purchase their creations from direct-sales outlets, and even try their own hand at pottery at the nearby Toshingama studio.

 Elsewhere, Shuri Ryusen near the Shurijo Castle is the only place in Japan where visitors can experience the art of dyeing using rare coral.
 Using the natural shapes of coral fossils, participants can create vivid, original dye designs on T-shirts or handkerchiefs.
 Although it is now prohibited to collect coral fossils, Shuri Ryusen has been given special permission to do so, and so it is only here that visitors can recreate their unique patterns.
 Nurtured by the nature of Okinawa, this coral produces majestic works of art that captivate all those who come across them.